 Senior leaders regularly receive feedback from employees by practicing an open door policy.
-This feedback is discussed during division and full staff meetings.
+This feedback is discussed during Division and full staff meetings.
 Furthermore, on an annual basis, each employee is given a formal "15 minutes" with the agency administrator to discuss organizational findings, observations, and issues, and to provide solutions, suggestions, and improvements.
 Through these methods, senior leaders regularly receive informal and formal agency appraisals.
 Staff also completes an annual employee survey covering topics such as communication and support/relationships.
 Results are communicated with management to address employee concerns.
 Leadership development and implementation of strategies meant to address concerns raised in staff feedback and performance reviews shows a commitment to the agency and its core values of competence, respect, equality, integrity, and timeliness.
+All of these items are utilized as a guide to develop or revise internal processes and procedures.